arcus/education_modules/elements_of_maps/elements_of_maps.md

 - understand the latitude and longitude coordinate system
 - recognize the elements of maps
-- name types of maps that focus on particular elements.
+- describe types of maps that focus on particular elements.

 @end